cloudflare/cloudflare-docs/content/magic-wan/connector/configure-connector.md

 </div>

-Select **Save** when you are finished.
+9. Select **Save** when you are finished.

+10. In **LAN configuration**, select **Create**, and repeat the process to define your LAN.
+    1. **Network name**: Enter a descriptive name for your LAN.
+    2. **(Optional) VLAN ID**: Specify a VLAN ID and port for your LAN.
+    3. **Physical port**: This refers to the physical Magic WAN Connector port's number that you are using for your LAN.
+    4. **Overlay subnet**: The subnet behing Magic WAN Connector.
+This should match the static address if you choose to set up your Connector with a static address.
-9. Repeat this process to define your LAN configuration.
-In **Network type** you need to specify if your IP address should be fetched from a DHCP server, or if it is a static address.
-If you choose a static IP for your LAN, you will also have to specify the static IP address, and if the server is DHCP.
-If it is, you will further need to specify:
+    5. **Addressing**: Specify if your IP address should be fetched from a DHCP server, or if it is a static address.
+    6. **(Optional) This is a DHCP Server**: Enable this to set up the Connector as a DHCP server.
+If you enable this option, you will also have to specify:
     - The DNS server address
     - The DHCP pool start
     - The DHCP pool end